Software Development Life Cycle SDLC Businesstories

 • Process models – It describes models in more detailed and precise life cycle activities.

-• Different Stages in a Life cycle model
+• Different Stages in a Life Cycle Model

 • Feasibility study stage